john-vastola/john-vastola.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Center for Brain Science and Kempner Institute, Harvard University
+subtitle: Center for Brain Science and Kempner Institute | Harvard University

 profile:
   align: right